 Note: The specific requirements and procedures may vary depending on the bank or financial institution.

-It is important for account holders to understand the difference between nominees and legal heirs to make informed decisions.
+Account holders need to understand the difference between nominees and legal heirs for fixed deposits to make informed decisions.
 In case of ambiguity, seeking professional legal advice can help ensure that the deposit is distributed as per the account holder's wishes and in compliance with the relevant laws.

 *All savings are provided by the insurer as per the IRDAI approved